Gestation and Birth

 Children of mothers with type 1, type 2, or gestational diabetes (diagnosed early in pregnancy) are at a higher risk of autism spectrum disorders.
 A large study from southern California found that children whose mothers had HbA1c levels greater than 6.5% during early pregnancy were almost two times as likely to be diagnosed with autism in the first 4 years of life as those whose mothers had HbA1c levels below 5.7% (Xiang et al. 2019).

 A large population-based study from Australia found that any autoimmune disease in mothers is also linked to an increased risk of ADHD in offspring, including specifically type 1 diabetes.
 This article also included a review and meta-analysis of multiple studies, and found the same increased risks (Nielsen et al. 2021).
+In Sweden, a family history of autoimmune disease increased the risk of ADHD and ASD co-occurring (Lebeña et al. 2024).

 In laboratory animals, maternal diabetes causes autism-like behavior in offspring via oxidative stress, and prenatal and postnatal treatment using antioxidants partly reduced this effect (Wang et al. 2019).